The Dzogchen Summer Retreat

 The retreat fees listed below are used to pay for food, supplies, utilities and maintenance of the facilities.

 When making your travel plans, please plan your schedule so that you arrive at the retreat center after lunch, and depart the retreat center after lunch on the dates listed above.
-You are welcome to come earlier or stay after the retreat to help us with preparations and clean-up of the retreat center.
+You are welcome to come earlier or stay until 3 pm July 24th at the retreat center to help us with preparations and clean-up of the retreat center.
 It is $20 per day to stay at the retreat center outside of the scheduled Summer Retreat.
 The $20 per day includes your meals and accommodations.
 Accommodations do not include blankets, sheets or towels.

 Please Read the Fine Print